Beta-sitosterol is in your diet in common foods we eat every day but only in small amounts. It is considered safe and without serious side effects.

 Known side effects for Beta-sitosterol have been reported in a small group of individuals that are hypersensitive to the ingredient Beta-sitosterol.
 The side effect reported is generally a rash with itching.
 If these side effects are experienced one should discontinue the product.
 Individuals who take 3000 to 4000 mg per day have reported nausea, indigestion, gas, diarrhea or constipation.

-Saw Palmetto itself contains a small amount of beta-sitosterol in comparison to the amount of beta-sitiosterol that is made available by manufacturers of beta-sitosterol.
-It is said that the amount of saw palmetto required to achieve 300 mg of Beta-sitosterol would be in the hundreds of capsules.
+* Saw Palmetto itself contains a small amount of beta-sitosterol in comparison to the amount of beta-sitiosterol that is made available by manufacturers of beta-sitosterol.
+It is said that the amount of saw palmetto capsules required to achieve 300 mg of Beta-sitosterol would be in the hundreds.

 4 (Bach D., Ebeling L. Long-term drug treatment of benign prostatic hyperplasia - results of a prospective 3-year multicultural study using Sabal extract IDS 89.
 Phytomedicine, 3:105-11, 1996)